 xfreerdp --version

-3. Connect to the Windows VM
+2. Connect to the Windows VM using command line

 Use the following command to connect to your Windows VM: